Walking on a Path

 2018

-Cognition arises through a dynamic interaction between an acting organism and its environment.
-Our environment is thus considered as one type of perceptible order, that we selectively create through our capacities for interaction.
-When we perceive, the abstract information is extracted from its context; once they translate into an internal representation, it becomes independent from its origin and is able to be processed and manipulated.
-The intention of this project is: to observe our fluid bodily changes and self-adjustments toward space and time.
+Cognition emerges through the dynamic interaction between an active organism and its surrounding environment.
+The environment, therefore, can be understood as a perceptual order—one that we selectively construct through our capacities for interaction.
+In perception, abstract information is extracted from its context; once translated into internal representation, it becomes detached from its origin and can be processed or manipulated independently.